Dmitriy Bunin

 That's why we have created Frames X, a Truly Universal UI kit, to streamline your process.
 It is the largest and most advanced UI kit available for Figma in the world.
 To learn more, click the button below or the Preview button.

-Frames X: Professional and Universal Figma UI Kit
+Frames X: Web Design System and Figma UI Kit

 Frames X is the Ultimate Web Design System and UI Kit.
-With Frames X, you can streamline your workflow, create stunning user websites, interfaces, and saving time and money with reusable templates and components.
+With Frames X, you can streamline your workflow and create beautiful and scalable websites, systems, and interfaces.

 Download Frames X UI Kits now to receive all future updates and enhance your design workflow.